azl397985856/javascript-code-style/README.md

 #### control flow
 - prefer promise than callback

-> async/await is more powerfull too.
+> async/await is powerfull too.
 ### branching
 - use short-circuiting or default value